 Weather: Mid 60s to start.
-Mid 80s to end.
+Low 80s to end.
+Humidity was there but not super thick.
 Winds out of the SSE.
-And dry.
-Huh??

 Highlights of the day:

 A different tourist attraction today was The World’s Smallest Church.
 It was built back in 1989.
 It seats two people.
 It sits in the middle of a small pond covered in algae.
 You might ask yourself, as I did, why one would build a church that seats two people in the middle of the pond.
-If you find the answer – please send it along.
+I am still in search of the answer.

-After arriving in Little Falls (with no rain), some riders took a quick side trip down to Lock No 17.
+In addition to their chores, some riders took a quick side trip down to Lock No 17.
 It is touted, by wikimapia.com to be “the largest single lock in New York State and on the Erie Canal, and at the time of its 1916 completion it held the title of being the world's highest single lift lock at the time raising boats 40.5 feet.”
 As explained to me, rather than having doors that hinge open to change the water levels, the door lifts like a guillotine.
 It is impressive.
+Some of our riders were able to see it in action.
+Two working locks on one tour, that's a record!
 Oh and there is ice cream nearby.

-We had a reception, courtesy of our hotel here in Little Falls, a dinner, and rap to end the day.
-It’s only 4 more riding days until we dip wheels in the Atlantic.
-It’s that :) and :( part of the tour.
+We have a reception, courtesy of our hotel here in Little Falls, a dinner, and rap to go before the end of the day.
+Then it’s only 4 more riding days until we dip wheels in the Atlantic.
+Its that :-) and :-( part of the tour.
 Excited to see the end approaching but also not wanting it to end.
 Perhaps that’s why we staff members keep coming back year after year.